 Shiba Inus need grooming.
 They possess a thick, double-layered coat which consists of a soft undercoat and a stiffer outer coat.

-While this gives them a somewhat fluffy appearance, it also means you should expect a lot of shedding.
+While this makes them somewhat fluffy, you should expect a lot of shedding.

 They are known for going through two particular shedding seasons per year.
-This is when they ‘blow’ their coat, and you should expect a considerable increase of hair to fall during this time.
+This is when they ‘blow’ their coat, and you should expect a considerable increase in hair fall during this time.

 The double coat, added to their shedding level, makes these dogs unsuitable for people with allergies.